-In the present work we attempt to lay the foundations for thinking about the exploration of spaces of more than three dimensions with moving projections.
-Because the concepts we introduce are so different from anything taught in conventional 3-D computer graphics, the groundwork to be laid is extensive.
-We start with some preliminaries (section 2), followed by a discussion of the problem of rendering of projections (section 3).
-We take a very general view and allow for the possibility that data are rendered by complex methods onto arbitrary dimensions.
-Thus, a 2-dimensional projection may be rendered by a plain scatterplot as in XGobi, but a 5-dimensional projection may be rendered by a parallel coordinate plot with five axes; in the extreme, the plot may render a fully p-dimensional rotation of all of data space (Wegman 1991).
-In section 3 we examine an incomplete list of rendering methods in relation to the projection dimension.
+This article attempts to lay the mathematical foundations of techniques for the visual exploration of spaces of more than three dimensions with dynamic (animated, moving) projections.
+The dimension onto which the data are projected is permitted to be not only one or two, but any dimension up to the full dimension of the data.
+The concepts we introduce are very different from anything taught in conventional 3-D computer graphics, hence the groundwork to be laid is extensive.
+We start by discussing the problem of graphical rendering of projections (Section 3) and explaining how projections onto arbitrary dimensions can be meaningful and useful: as usual a 2-dimensional projection may be rendered by a plain scatterplot, but a projection onto 5 dimensions may be rendered by a parallel coordinate plot or a scatterplot matrix with five axes; in the extreme, the plot may render a fully p-dimensional rotation of all of data space as in ExploreN (Carr, Wegman, and Luo 1996) and CrystalVision (Wegman 2003).
+In Section 3 we give an incomplete list of rendering methods in relation to the projection dimension.

-For interpretation of a view, rendering the projected data alone is not sufficient-it is equally necessary to convey information about the position of the projection in data space.
-Graphical methods for displaying projection frames are described in section 4.
+For the interpretation of a view, rendering the projected data alone is not sufficient - it is equally necessary to convey information about the position of the projection in data space.
+A simple example for scatterplots of 2-D projections of 3-D data is the projected tripod representing the three coordinate axes.
+Generalizations of tripods to other graphical rendering methods are described in Section 4.